 The name rum seems to come from the abbreviation of “saccharum” (sugar), a name that was given by the first distillers, the monks.

-Nowadays the types of rum you can mostly find are: ron blanco (white), añejo (aged) and dark.
-In Dominican Republic the majority of cocktail are made with rum for example the famous Mojito, Santo Libre (the dominican Cuba Libre with white rum), Piña Colada, Mai Tai and Coco Loco.
+Nowadays the types of rum you can mostly find are: Ron Blanco (white), añejo (aged) and dark.
+In Dominican Republic, the majority of the cocktail is made with rum, for example, the famous Mojito, Santo Libre (the Dominican Cuba Libre with white rum), Piña Colada, Mai Tai and Coco Loco.

-Picture yourself on a beautiful caribbean beach sipping a cool and refreshing rum cocktail: don’t loose the opportunity and let’s have a taste of dominican rum with Bite my Vibes!
+Picture yourself on a beautiful Caribbean beach sipping a cool and refreshing rum cocktail: don’t loose the opportunity and let’s have a taste of Dominican rum with Getaway DR!